0xJuancito/multichain-auditor/README.md

 💡 Check if the projects handles the scenarios where a sequencer is down on optimistic rollup protocols.

+### Chainlink Price Feeds

+> Chainlink Data Feeds provide data that is aggregated from many data sources by a decentralized set of independent node operators.

+Chainlink provides more price feeds for some chains like [Ethereum](https://docs.chain.link/data-feeds/price-feeds/addresses/?network=ethereum) than others like [Base](https://docs.chain.link/data-feeds/price-feeds/addresses/?network=base) for example.
+On other chains, no feed may be supported.
+Also, the same feed like AAVE/USD may have one address on a chain like [Ethereum](https://etherscan.io/address/0x6Df09E975c830ECae5bd4eD9d90f3A95a4f88012), and another one on [Moonriver](https://moonriver.moonscan.io/address/0x37f35ef6735c594e6E803bC81577bAC759d8179C).

+💡 Check that the price feed for the desired pair is supported on all of the deployed chains.

+💡 Check that the correct addresses are set correctly for each chain if they are hardcoded.

 ---

 ## Ethereum